PDC News Flash

 The State Public Defense Commission:

 - Maintains standards to ensure that defending attorneys are providing representation within the safeguards of the Sixth Amendment to the U.S. Constitution and Article I, Sect.
 13 of the Idaho Constitution;

 - Serves as a clearing house of information for relevant stakeholders;

-- Administers and allocates funds appropriated by the Legislature to Counties to ensure compliance with indigent defense standards;
+- Provides funding to Counties as appropriated by the legislature to ensure compliance with standards;

-- Keeps the Legislature apprised of any Sixth Amendment issues related to enforcement and funding.
+- Keeps the Legislature apprised of any issues that affect the indigent defense system in Idaho.